jalonzou/AuEmo-Identification/README.md

 Although our current release of AEIS has achieved great success in pure music emotion identification.
 Business standard requires our work to be applied to a wide range of daily scenarios.
 We roughly classify the possible them into the following three categories:

 ### Human voice emotion recognition
 As we have mentioned earlier, today's speech recognition technology is well developed and is able to reach accuracy of over 99 percent, which is already satisfiable.
-However we never stop marching forward in this field as we desire to exploit full potential of computers and wish that someday their recognition accuracy can surpass humans.
+However we never stop marching forward in this field as we desire to exploit full potential of computers and wish someday their recognition accuracy can surpass humans.

-This dream can not be realized without taking into account our emotions.
+This dream can not be realized, however, without appreciating human emotions.

+AEIS is subsystem designed precisely for this purpose.
+It will exist as a low-level complementory information generator.

 ### Pure music appreciation